star twitter facebook envelope linkedin instagram youtube alert-red alert home left-quote chevron hamburger minus plus search triangle x

 CAPSTONE PROJECTS

-Most full-time Heinz College master’s students complete a team-based project, working in close collaboration with a real-world client.
-These projects fulfill an actual business or operational need for our partners, giving students an opportunity to have a measurable impact while still in school.
+Health Care Analytics master’s students complete a team-based project, working in close collaboration with a real-world client.
+These projects fulfill an actual business or operational need for a hospital, clinic, nonprofit, or local government agency, giving students an opportunity to have a measurable impact while still in school.

 • UPMC